MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-media-optimization-configure.md

 X-MS-UserSite: Vietnam | 	The field indicated within the site the user is located. |

-#### For inbound calls and user is in the same location as the SBC
+#### For inbound calls when the user is in the same location as the SBC

  Incoming call.
-User in the same location as the SBC**
+User in the same location as the SBC

 Table 6.